 Olsen offers additional insight in a Medium blog, entitled A Playbook for Achieving Product-Market Fit:

-“Problem space vs. solution space helps you to understand what is that true competition and substitutes for the need that you are addressing,” Dan writes.
+“Problem space vs. solution space helps you to understand what is that true competition and substitutes for the need that you are addressing,” Olsen writes.
 “The classic example being that in the 1960s, NASA contractors spent millions to develop a so-called space pen so that American astronauts could write in space, whereas the Soviet cosmonauts used a pencil.”

 People tend to live in the solution space without ever asking what the real problem is.
 In the product world, many teams rush into the solution space by coding new features without getting a clear idea of the problem space in which they find themselves.
 A user story’s AC should stay in the problem space, focusing on why a customer wants or needs your product.
 The solution space can live in the story, just not in the AC.

 To improve on the success rate of software projects, focus on the fundamentals.
 One of those fundamentals is requirements definition.
 On Agile projects, acceptance criteria are a form of requirements definition.
-Do your acceptance criteria follow the guidelines we wrote here?
+Does your team’s acceptance criteria follow the guidelines we wrote here?
 If not, we would encourage you to consider them.
 Focus as much attention on improving the quality of your acceptance criteria as you do on other quality improvement initiatives.

 We are interested in learning more about your company and its technology pain points.
 ITX takes a no strings attached, consultative approach in order to get a better understanding on how we can help align your technology to better serve your target market.
 Our Technology Consultants are excited to sit down and help roadmap a solution to your technology needs.

 Inquire today.
 Let's get started on creating a technology solution that is worthy of your brand.

 Toll Free: 1.800.600.7785